Home Collections Top Equity Linked Savings Schemes or ELSS Funds in India

 Frequently Asked Questions About ELSS Funds

-The duration of investment in ELSS mutual funds depends on individual financial goals, risk tolerance, and market conditions.
-While they have a mandatory 3 yr lock-in, many investors hold them longer for potential growth.
+The duration of investment in an ELSS scheme depends on individual financial goals, risk tolerance, and market conditions.
+While ELSS funds have a mandatory 3-year lock-in, many investors may hold them longer for potential growth.